Jason Evans (bowls): Bowls career

 He finished runner-up in the 2013 fours at the National Championships bowling for the Belgravia Bowls Club.

-In 2019 he won the triples gold medal at the Atlantic Bowls Championships and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2019 he won the triples gold medal at the Atlantic Bowls Championships and in 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

-In 2021 he won the men's pairs title at the South African National Bowls Championships.
+In 2021, he won the men's pairs title at the South African National Bowls Championships.

 In 2022, he competed in the men's singles and the men's triples at the 2022 Commonwealth Games.

+In 2023, he was selected as part of the team to represent South Africa at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.

+After winning the 2024 South African national indoor singles he subsequently won the bronze medal at the 2025 World Bowls Indoor Championships in Aberdeen.